-Students who are granted an exemption from a module or modules, pay their fees for the year on
+Students who are granted an exemption from a module or modules, pay their fees for the year on a pro-rata basis based on the number of modules they must complete in full.
 All fees are communicated to students on the commencement of each academic year.